Geerodge/georgemc.co.uk/src/products/guides.md

 ---
-title: "Free Guides"
+title: "Free Guides & Resources"
-description: "I've put together some guides for business owners based off questions I get asked and the tools I use.
+description: "Guides, resources and tools to help you grow your business.
 It's all free to read and access here."
 icon: "libary"
 eleventyExcludeFromCollections: false
 excludeFromSitemap: true